 Fish korma is a type of Indian fish curry that can range from being mild to spicy depending on the type of spices used.

-Indian fish curries are made using chunky fish steaks as opposed to fillets.
+Indian fish curries are made using chunky fish steaks with bones as opposed to fillets.

-This recipe involves few parts for you to make.
+This korma fish recipe involves few parts for you to make.
 Although easy you will need to make each component of the recipe one by one.